slksmsp/react-here-maps/README.md

 You can also provide callbacks for clicking on the cluster icon or individual markers.

-### Route
+### Polyline
-Renders a polyline on the map by passing an array of coordinates.
+Renders a polyline on the map by passing an array of { lat, lng } points.

 > Supports event handling via callbacks `onTap`, `onPointerLeave`, `onPointerMove`, `onPointerEnter`, `onDragStart`, `onDrag`, and `onDragEnd`.

+#### Direction Arrows
+In the HERE HARP Engine, the route direction arrows need to be rendered separately, by using an additional `Polyline` component than the route itself.

+For the arrows to show up, the style prop in the `PolyLine` needs to include a `strokeColor`, `lineWidth`, `lineDash` and a `lineDashImage`.

+- `lineDash` is a tuple indicating the painted and non painted segments.
+The painted segment cannot be zero.
+Ex: [1, 5].

+- `lineDashImage` can be any HTMLImageElement object.
+You can also used the `H.map.SpatialStyle.DashImage.ARROW` bundled by HERE.

+For an example check the testbench.

 Publishing a Pre-release Package Version